sathovsepyan/microservices-project/README.md

 In order to manage logs, I use `winston` logging library with [Papertrail](https://papertrailapp.com/) transport.
 Two log levels *info* and *error* are being used.

-- **Info Logger** is implemented as a middleware in API Gateway through which all the incoming requests pass.
+- **Info Logger** is implemented as a middleware in API Gateway through which all the incoming requests are passed.
 As a result, no manual logging functions are inserted.
 - **Error Logger** logs the errors from a global exception handler.

-Papertrail transport allows to store the logs in a **centralized** location and in real-time.
+Papertrail transport allows to store the logs in a **centralized** location and in **real-time**.
 For testing purposes, logs are being stored in local files as well (this can be enabled or disabled if needed).

 Logs can be viewed at https://papertrailapp.com/events